California Workplace Accident Lawyers

 These accident types, regardless of the industry in which they happen, can be extremely serious, leaving workers with severe and long-term injuries.

-When a serious workplace accident occurs, a worker may be left with debilitating, or even fatal, injuries.
-Our work injury lawyers in California have helped workers who have suffered multiple injury types understand their right to benefits and seek compensation for their harm.
+When a serious workplace accident occurs, a worker may be left with debilitating or fatal injuries.
+Our work injury lawyers in California have helped workers who have suffered multiple types of injuries understand their right to seek compensation for their harm.

-Some of the most common serious workplace injuries we see include:
+Some of the most common serious workplace injuries include:

 • Head and traumatic brain injuries